Top ELSS Mutual Funds in India 2025: Returns Calculation, Taxation, & More

 You can easily invest in ELSS mutual funds by following these steps:

-- The next step would be to research and identify the best ELSS funds to invest in which aligns with your investment thesis.
-You can easily select and learn more about the best ELSS funds with the help of a financial tool like the Tickertape Mutual Fund Screener.
+- The next step would be to research and identify the top 5 ELSS funds which aligns with your investment thesis.
+You can easily select and learn more about the best tax saving mutual funds with the help of a financial tool like the Tickertape Mutual Fund Screener.
 With 50+ pre-loaded filters, it helps you to create a comprehensive list by giving insights about the fund’s performance.
 Try it now!

 However, if you’re confused about which stocks to pick, you can explore smallcases: